lmenou/webarx/README.md

 # webarx
 Find paper on Arxiv :postbox: :bookmark_tabs: in your terminal !

+## :warning: Disclaimer :warning:

+Use it at your own risk !
+The software is not finished and may crash at any time.
+Plus, before any use, reading the [Term of Use of the ArXiv API](https://info.arxiv.org/help/api/tou.html) is strongly recommended.

 ## Problem :triumph:
 Subscribing or scrolling ArXiv or is time-consuming, there must be a way to automate our need of curiosity.
 The aim of this project is to build a simple